 A field study assignment requires a minimum of 120 hours.
-Often this requirement is carried out as a regular number of hours each week of the semester, but other scheduling is permitted if both the student and supervisor agree.
+Often this requirement is carried out as a regular number of hours each week of the semester, but other scheduling is permitted if the student, supervisor, and field study instructor all agree.
 A student must complete their field study hours during the semester in which they are registered for the field study course.